horatiojh/randomPyStuff/README.md

 ### Scraping project
 This is a script that searches the ShareInvestor website based on a bunch of URLS and pulls the stock name and price, then exports it to an excel file.
 I wrote this to better understand how to scrape websites using BeautifulSoup.
 This taught me how to work with HTML code and filter out what I needed using regex.

+### Credit Card Statement Checker
+This was a script written to quickly count the total sum of my credit and debit transactions in my SC Spree Credit Card statement, so that I could check that the billed amount is accurate.
+It takes the downloadable CSV statement from the SC Banking website as an input, and returns a bunch of print statements which check that the value is correct.

+A possible extension of this project is to calculate the eligible cashback on my transactions to ensure that it corroborates with the actual cashback that I'm receiving from SC.